OliverDevsCode/Computle/README.md

 - 📜 **Score Certificates** - Get proof of your achievements with certificates.
 - 🔒 **Score Verification** - Ensure the authenticity of your scores and leaderboard rankings.
 - 🌍 **Web-Based** - No installation required, play directly in your browser!
+- 🔍 **Accessiblity** - Colour blindness filters have been added to allow even more players to enjoy the game
+- 📊 **Leaderboard** - View the entire leaderboard and see where you rank amongst all the players

 ## Play the Game